New Grants and Payment Management Systems Now Available

 To obtain a DUNS number, call Dun & Bradstreet at 866-705-5711 or apply on the Dun & Bradstreet website.

-The System for Award Management (SAM) replaces the Central Contractor Registration (CCR) database as the repository for standard information about federal financial assistance applicants, recipients, and subrecipients.
+The System for Award Management (SAM) replaced the Central Contractor Registration (CCR) database as the repository for certain standard information about federal financial assistance applicants, recipients, and subrecipients.